shevchenkobn/battleship-html/README.md

 - [Jest](https://jestjs.io/) - for testing;
 - other small utility libraries, which can be found in [package.json](./package.json);

 Since it is a game, it would make more sense to use a game engine, such as [Phaser](https://phaser.io/).
-But we used React since it is a more popular framework.
-I have an example of a [game using phaser](https://github.com/shevchenkobn/phaser-game);
+But I used React since it is a more popular framework.
+I have an example of a [game using phaser](https://github.com/shevchenkobn/phaser-game).

 ## Additional Features